Lai Ching-te: Premiership (2017–2019)

-In September 2017, Premier Lin Chuan tendered his resignation to President Tsai Ing-wen, which was reluctantly accepted.
-A recent poll showed Lin's approval rating to be a mere 28.7%, with 6 in 10 respondents dissatisfied with the performance of his cabinet.
+In September 2017, Premier Lin Chuan tendered his resignation to President Tsai Ing-wen.
+A poll showed Lin's approval rating to be a mere 28.7%, with 6 in 10 respondents dissatisfied with the performance of his cabinet.
 On 5 September, President Tsai announced at a press conference that Lai would become the country's next head of the Executive Yuan.

-Lai took office on 8 September as the 49th Premier of Taiwan.
-Following Lai's appointment as premier, Tsai's approval ratings reached 46%, rebounding by more than 16 points since August.
-Lai made his first appearance as premier at the Legislative Yuan on 26 September, where he stated "I am a political worker who advocates Taiwan independence" but that "We are already an independent sovereign nation called the Republic of China.
-We don't need a separate declaration of independence".
-Lai has appeared to have moderated his position on Taiwanese independence particularly when he proposed the idea of "being close to China while loving Taiwan" in June 2017.
-He also expressed no desire to run against Tsai Ing-wen in the 2020 presidential election.
-On 28 September, the New Party called on the KMT to join it in filing a formal complaint against the Premier for sedition.
+Lai took office on 8 September as the Premier of the Republic of China.
+Following his appointment, Tsai's approval ratings reached 46%, rebounding by more than 16 points since August.
+Lai made his first appearance as premier at the Legislative Yuan on 26 September, becoming the first premier to openly advocate for Taiwan independence in the legislature.
+He stated that he was a political worker who advocated for Taiwan independence, but argued that Taiwan was already an independent sovereign nation called the Republic of China and therefore did not need a separate declaration of independence.

-In October 2017, it was reported that Lai had garnered the approval of 68.8 percent of respondents in a survey, while 23 percent expressed dissatisfaction.
-However, critics say that his popularity may not last, due to his rapid reversal of his position on the issue of Taiwanese independence.
-However, on 20 October, in response to General Secretary Xi Jinping's comments on the one China policy and the 1992 consensus at the 19th National Congress of the Chinese Communist Party, Lai said that the Taiwanese government, following the directives of Tsai Ing-wen, would fulfill its promise of not changing the status quo between the two neighbors and not ceding before pressure from Beijing, which comes in the form of military intimidation and an international blockade.
+During his tenure as premier, Lai styled his cabinet as one of "practical action."
+To address economic bottlenecks and facilitate Taiwanese businesses returning from China amid the China–United States trade war, he launched initiatives to resolve the "five shortages"—land, water, power, talent, and labor.
+In the early months of his premiership, Lai enjoyed high public support; by October 2017, surveys showed his approval ratings reaching as high as 68.8%, while another poll during the same period recorded 58% satisfaction against 21% dissatisfaction.

+However, this momentum shifted as his administration faced intense criticism over the second amendment to the Labor Standards Act, which was perceived as a rollback of labor rights.
+His public image was further strained in November 2017 by the "Merit" controversy, where his suggestion that low-paid caregivers should view their work as "performing an act of merit" led to widespread backlash among the youth and the satirical renaming of the Executive Yuan as the "Merit Yuan" by protesters.
+Further leadership strain was caused by his defense of the Shen'ao Power Plant expansion using "clean coal" and the National Taiwan University presidential selection dispute, the latter of which led to the successive resignations of three Ministers of Education within a single year.